 This paper makes three contributions to the growing literature on the learning and human capital effects of the pandemic, which we further develop below.
-First, we provide estimates of the learning loss one year after the beginning of the pandemic, using a differences-indifferences within-student design that allows us to address biases from cohort effects, and using validated external assessments to measure learning.
-Second, we characterize of the learning loss across schools and students, documenting the importance of school effects.
-This is important to understand the mechanisms behind the learning loss due the pandemic, and necessary to understand what are the best policies to address it.
-Third, we jointly study the learning loss due to the pandemic and students' socio-emotional well-being deterioration.
-We show that these problems largely overlap, and that students are aware of it, which is important for targeting policy responses.
+First, we provide estimates of the learning loss 1 year after the beginning of the pandemic, using a differences-in-differences within-student design that allows us to address biases from cohort effects, and using validated external assessments to measure learning.
+Second, we characterize the learning loss across schools and students, documenting the importance of school effects.
+This is important to understand the mechanisms behind the learning loss due to the pandemic, and necessary to understand what are the best policies to address it.
+Third, and more importantly, we jointly study for the first time the relationship between learning loss due to the pandemic and students' socioemotional well-being deterioration.
+We show that these problems largely overlap and that students are aware of them, which is important for targeting policy responses.